-If Luke was starting the business over from scratch he wouldn’t change his attitudes on pricing, but that doesn’t mean he hasn’t learnt a lesson or two over the years he has been in business.
+If Luke was starting the business over from scratch he wouldn’t change his attitudes on pricing, but that doesn’t mean he hasn’t learned a lesson or two over the years he has been in business.

-“I would not have done anything different with my pricing, but I’ve learnt over time that a lot of people do not like being charged a service call fee – which is a charge for the time it takes to get to the job,” he explains.
+“I would not have done anything different with my pricing, but I’ve learned over time that a lot of people do not like being charged a service call fee – which is a charge for the time it takes to get to the job,” he explains.
 “I’ve decided to only charge a service call fee when absolutely necessary, for example when the job is not in my local area and I would take a long time to travel to it.”

-In Luke’s mind, the main thing is to always keep your pricing reasonable and think about it from your customers point of view.
+In Luke’s mind, the main thing is to always keep your pricing reasonable and think about it from your customer’s point of view.
 He tries to think about what he would consider a fair charge if someone was doing the work for him.

-Chris Ball has always loved travelling.
+Chris Ball has always loved traveling.
 He’s one of those charismatic types with an effortless smile and enough charm to make friends in every city.
 To hear him tell it – before he became a small business owner – the credit crunch seemed like a good excuse to hit the road for a year.

 “It was a year that included a bicycle ride across continental Europe, a kayak up the length of the Dead Sea, a trek around Patagonia, and spending time with locals in the Colombian Amazon,” he recalls.